What do you think to happen when you are too passive in the tourism business? Well, the Chinese tour operator f*ck you.

-Firstly, because most of Chinese speaking guides who come with Tour Operators do not have the legal license to proceed to any visit in the country.
-While locals should as for them pass some tests and get certificates testifying of their credibility.
+Firstly, most of Chinese-speaking guides who come with Tour Operators do not have a legal license to proceed with any visit to the country.
+While locals should pass some tests and get certificates testifying of their credibility.

-Secondly, the Chinese guide services are cheap with few service depths offers, in the result of what the customer experience in the country gets really bad.
+Secondly, the Chinese guide services are cheap with few service depth offers, in the result of what the customer experience in the country getting really bad.
 As a consequence, customers do not encourage tourists to return or recommend the destination.

-What are the main concerns for Chinese tourists?
+What are the main concerns of Chinese tourists?

 Because tours operators are not only overwhelming for the local economic agents but also for tourists.

-As you may imagine, a trip that is 100% controlled by an agency with no opportunity of improvisation/adventure and poor-quality services… it’s not what we can call the best travel experience.
-More something like: you pay a high price, take pictures, go back home.
+As you may imagine, a trip that is 100% controlled by an agency with no opportunity for improvisation/adventure and poor-quality services… it’s not what we can call the best travel experience.
+More something like: you pay a high price, take pictures and go back home.

-Furthermore, when visiting local markets, as these Chinese speaking guides do not speak the local language (for most of them), there is a high risk of being cheated, or to find scams.
-Which, one more time, does not take part in great customer experience.
+Furthermore, when visiting local markets, as these Chinese-speaking guides do not speak the local language (for most of them), there is a high risk of being cheated or finding scams.
+Which, one more time, does not take part in a great customer experience.

-How to avoid this kind of issues when developing your activity with Chinese customers?
+How to avoid this kind of issue when developing your activity with Chinese customers?

-Even though building a successful business through Chinese customers is not something easy to do, steps are pretty simple.
-And understand here, that the problem is more about the way people deal with Chinese culture, rather than Chinese guides and Tour Operators by itself.
+Even though building a successful business through Chinese customers is not something easy to do, the steps are pretty simple.
+And understand here, that the problem is more about the way people deal with Chinese culture, rather than Chinese guides and Tour Operators by themselves.